AVeske/ai-coach/README.md

 ## 2. System Overview

 ![System Pipeline](system_pipeline.png)
-*Figure: End-to-end pipeline from video input to feedback generation."
+*Figure: End-to-end pipeline from video input to feedback generation.*

 The system is built as a modular data processing pipeline, transforming raw video into structured feedback.